madebyshape/tailwind-css/README.md

 Install all plugins and library dependencies using `npm`.
 Use the `cssDependencies` and `jsDependencies` arrays in `package.json` to add dependency files straight from the `node_modules` folder.

-For example, if the JS file required for the project is located in `/node_modules/jquery/dist/jquery.js` add this to the `jsDependencies` array without the `node_modules` folder (`jquery/dist/jquery.js`) and compile.
+For example, if the JS file required for the project is located in `path/to/the/node_modules/jquery/dist/jquery.js` add this path to the `jsDependencies` array without the `node_modules` folder (`jquery/dist/jquery.js`) and compile.

 ### Framework